Teenlife

 Perhaps you dream of ordering tapas in a cafe in Barcelona or actually standing on the Great Wall of China.

 Perhaps you want to collaborate with a researcher on the other side of the world.
+Or perhaps you are committed to working in a refugee center, either here or overseas.

 But did you know that studying a language can make you smarter and possibly help you do better in other school subjects?

 And if you’re in high school, your brain is on fire right now.
-It’s going through a growth spurt equal only to that of very young children, except now the growth is concentrated in your frontal lobes responsible for problem-solving and upper-level thinking skils.
+It’s going through a growth spurt equal only to that of very young children, except now the growth is concentrated in your frontal lobes responsible for problem-solving and upper-level thinking skills.
 So while it’s great to start a language as early as you can, this is also a good time in your life to be soaking up new stuff.

 It also might boost your SAT scores.

 Students who had taken two years of a foreign language scored more than 50 points higher on the SAT verbal test than those who had not and the benefits increased with the number of years of study, according to a 1987 study published in the Foreign Language Journal.
-Students who had taken five years of a second language scored more than 100 points higher on the verbal SAT than those without second language courses.
-And, interestingly, their math scores went up more than 100 points, too.

 But, wait, there’s more.